“Call me by your name, and I’ll call you by mine.”

 In an era before computers, even Elio’s summertime activities ー reading, transcribing and playing music ー hearken back to a now romanticised period.
 Call Me By Your Name exists within a contained world that is just out of reach of attainability.

 And the film’s sense of luxury is only added to by its pacing.
-Many short scenes, in which not much happens, are spliced together to create the illusion of tempo; in fact, the plot progresses very slowly.
+Many short scenes, in which not much happens, are spliced together to create the illusion of tempo; yet, in reality, the plot progresses very slowly.
 Reflecting the teenage feeling of summertime, lingering shots combined with this shuttered editing style make the film seem like it could be endless; it seems to last forever, but days themselves move fast.
-As with Elio and Oliver’s relationship, by the time its ending, you always wish the summer were longer.
+As with Elio and Oliver’s relationship, by the time it’s ending, you always wish the summer were longer.

 Through His Eyes